cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 ## Step 1: Create a certificate
 In the first exercises you ran a webserver with plain http.
 Now you are going to rebuild this setup and add https to your nginx.
-In order for the setup to work, we will use `app: nginx-https` as label/selector for the "secured" nginx.

 Start by creating a new certificate: